matthiasbuecker/geophysics-xochimilco-viveros/02_ERT_2017/README.md

 Line Y1-Y7 were measured with a DD and a We configuration.
 Lines Y1-Y3 and Y4-Y7 were carried out as roll-along profiles, respectively, with overlaps of 24 electrodes.

 Data is provided as binary files *.bin*, which can be read, processed and exported to *.txt* files with the Prosys II software available free of charge on the homepage of the manufacturer of the measuring device (http://www.iris-instruments.com/download.html#processing).
-Here, we also include the exported *.txt* files.

 Please note that for practical reasons, the electrode spacing was set to 1 m during the acquisition.
 Thus, during the processing, geometric factors (and apparent resistivities) need to be recomputed employing the actual electrode spacings given in the above table.